joshbegley/nyt-latest/README.md

 `Biden and Putin meet in Geneva.`\
 https://nytimes.com/2021/06/16/briefing/biden-putin-coronavirus-birthrate.html?searchResultPosition=4

-**‘Springsteen on Broadway’ is coming back, but not for guests who can’t prove F.D.A.-approved vaccinations.**\
+**‘Springsteen on Broadway’ is returning, but not for guests who can’t prove F.D.A.-approved vaccinations.**\
-`The venue, the St. James Theatre, is offering no exceptions for people who are unable or unwilling to be vaccinated.`\
+`The venue, New York’s St. James Theatre, is making no exceptions for people who are unable or unwilling to be vaccinated.`\
 https://nytimes.com/2021/06/16/world/bruce-springsteen-broadway-vaccine.html?searchResultPosition=5

 **‘A Spicy Exchange’: Who Won the Final New York City Mayoral Debate?**\